siri-n-shetty/pesufy/content/docs/third_page.md

 **Pro Tip**: Programmable calculators are not allowed during exams, so stick to a standard model.

 **Casio FX-991EX (Classwiz)**: This scientific calculator is a popular choice among students.
 It's not mandatory, but it's a great recommendation if you're looking for a specific model.
+It is also very useful during examinations

 ![Casio Classwiz](https://i.postimg.cc/Kzsp9ZT5/616ry-Ro-Q5-EL-AC-UF1000-1000-QL80.jpg)